 A couple of you have asked me why I am calling the Two, Cleopas and his mate.
 Simply because we don’t know if it is Cleopas and another male or Cleopas and his wife.
 So I figure if I call them Cleopas and his mate then I cover both possibilities.
 That’s all, nothing deep.
 Another matter that has some of you puzzled is how Luke can say the Eleven were still gathered together?
 Either Luke or John can be accused of inaccuracies.
 You can’t have Thomas missing and still call them The Eleven.
 Twelve have become Eleven after Judas was taken from them.
 Now Thomas was missing according to John, so how can they be the Eleven?
 They are the Terrified Ten.
 How can we account for this inaccuracy?
 The Twelve was used as a set term referring to twelve disciples who were with Jesus.
 Whether they were all together or not they were referred to as The Twelve.
 Now it seems The Twelve have become The Eleven.
 The Eleven appears to be used as a term for the original disciples, minus Judas.
 It matters not whether all of the eleven are present; they are still referred to as The Eleven.
-Besides The Eleven are soon to be The Twelve again when Matthias is chosen as a replacement.

 Now let’s turn our attention to the interaction between the two and the Eleven when Cleopas and his mate return.
 The Eleven and the others say, “The Lord has really risen!
 He appeared to Peter.”
 How can Mark say “no one believed them” when they say, “The Lord has really [ontos] risen”?
 Seemingly Jesus appeared to Peter in between the time Cleopas and his mate set off for Emmaus and before they returned again.
 The flow of the story through this final part of Luke’s Gospel is filled with doubt.
 It is doubt after doubt.
 From the Scriptures the disciples ought to have known what would happen at the end of the story.
 The Holy Word of God was filled with all the clues.
 Jesus spells out the details to Cleopas and his mate on the way to Emmaus.
 He ties everything together for them and explains how it all fits.
 They don’t think for a moment of the danger of going back to Jerusalem at that time of night, nor do they take time to finish their dinner.
 The moment Jesus disappears, the two Emmausites get back on the road to Jerusalem.
 They know they have an important task to do.
 They know the condition of the group of disciples in Jerusalem and they have been given the antedote via Jesus’ explanation using the Scriptures to their hearts.
 So they head straight back to tell the group what they themselves know.